nerettilab/SIMBA3D/README.md

 Pip results in a cleaner install, and it is easier to remove if desired

 > pip uninstall simba3d

+If you do not have root access you can do an install using the user scheme

+pip install . --user

+This is probably safer to use in general.
+Installing using root privelges could potentially create os issues in some cases.
+It is unlikely that the os uses numpy or scipy or any other packages simba3d may want updated.

 simba3d can either be used as a python module or as a command line interface.
 Using it as a python module has the advantage that a long and tedious sequence